Leopard 1: Gilded Leopard, Eber and Keiler

+Jumbo Track Multi Fire Fighting and Rescue Vehicle

+One ex-German Leopard 1 has been converted into a firefighting and rescue vehicle, called the Jumbo Track Multi Fire Fighting and Rescue Vehicle, by Ram Europe.
+The conversion, commissioned by Ram Europe CEO Theodore Rentzos, involved the addition of a new metal superstructure over the hull.
+This superstructure contains a water tank capable of carrying 15,000 liters of water, as well as an air-conditioned compartment capable of carrying up to 10 passengers.

 Operational history

 Australia

-In 1974, the Australian government confirmed the purchase of the Leopard, with a total of 101 vehicles being acquired, consisting of 90 MBTs, five Bridgelayers and six Armoured Recovery Vehicles.
+In 1974, the Australian government confirmed the purchase of the Leopard, with a total of 101 vehicles being acquired, consisting of 90 MBTs, five Bridgelayers and six ARVs.
 Two more ARVs were purchased later.
-The first Leopards arrived in Australia from Germany in 1976, ending a selection and trial process against the US M60 series that started in 1971, when the army decided it needed a replacement for its British Centurions, which had served since 1952 and had been deployed during the Vietnam war.
+The first Leopards arrived in Australia from West Germany in 1976, ending a selection and trial process against the US M60 series that started in 1971, when the army decided it needed a replacement for its British Centurions, which had served since 1952 and had been deployed during the Vietnam War.

 In March 2004, the decision was made to replace the Leopard 1 with reconditioned US M1A1 Abrams AIM.
 The first 18 of 59 M1A1 Abrams arrived in September 2006.
 The M88A2 Hercules is concurrently replacing the Leopard family of support variants in Australian service.
 The Leopard 1 was operated by the 1st Armoured Regiment and was officially withdrawn from service in July 2007.
 Their guns were never fired in combat operations.
 Some of the retired tanks were offered to military museums or RSL clubs.